Kacha (air base): History

-In September 2025 the Defense Intelligence of Ukraine claimed that a drone attack on 21 September destroyed two Be-12 amphibian planes and one Mi-8 helicopter.
+In September 2025 the Defense Intelligence of Ukraine (HUR MOU) claimed that a drone attack on 21 September destroyed two Be-12 amphibian planes and one Mi-8 helicopter.
 The Be-12 is an anti-submarine warfare platform that can patrol for sea drones.
 The serviceability of the two targeted Be-12 is unclear with one of them appearing to be missing its propellers.

+On 5 December 2025, a drone attacked a MiG-29KR detached from the 100th Separate Shipborne Fighter Aviation Regiment.